 You’ll find the Carlson patented small pet door for your little ones to pass through in this gate as well, so you won’t need to pull the barrier down for them.
 That will work perfectly for little dogs who get free reign while still holding back kids or bigger dogs (and for cats who absolutely know the rules don’t apply to them).
 And if all you need for your bigger dog is a physical reminder of his boundaries, this is a perfect solution for that, as well.

-The overall rating on this gate is nothing to scoff at; 4.6 stars and that is earned with close to 100 customer reviews.
+The overall rating on this gate is nothing to scoff at; 4.6 stars and that is earned with over 6000 customer reviews.
 But the real selling point on this product has to be the bang you get for your buck.
-You can pick up one of these for right around $29 – a total steal!
+You can pick up one of these for right around $25 – a total steal!

 Carlson Pet Products Lil’ Tuffy Expandable Gate with Small Pet Door Key Features: